Homemade Raw Dog Food Recipes

 Homemade raw dog food diet recipes

-For more details on feeding a dog raw food, my ebook “10 Easy Raw Dog Food Recipes” is now available here.
+For more details on feeding a dog raw food, my ebook “10 Easy Raw Dog Food Recipes” is now available.
 The cost is $9, and it includes 10 easy raw dog food recipes as well as a guide on how to feed a homemade raw diet.
 You can download it using the button below.

 Feeding raw dog food

 Most of us do not have $200 in our monthly budgets for dog food.
 That’s the equivalent or more of feeding an extra person, which is why it makes sense to consider homemade raw food for your dog, at least a couple days per week.

-You can save money if you buy all the ingredients yourself.
+You can save money on raw dog food if you buy all the ingredients yourself.
 These ingredients would be foods like raw beef or raw chicken meat, raw organs like chicken livers, raw bones and raw veggies.

 The added benefit of buying your own raw dog food ingredients is that you will know exactly what your dog is eating.